kshitij10496/kshitij10496.github.io/content/now/index.md

 - Enabling engineers with tooling and DX at [Upvest](https://upvest.co/).
 - Training for a marathon later this year.
-- Strength-focused workouts at the gym 5x per week.
+- Strength-focused workouts at the gym 3x per week.
-  - Squat: 45 kg (1 x 52.5 kg)
+  - Squat: 55 kg
-  - Deadlift: 90 kg (1 x 100 kg)
+  - Deadlift: 80 kg (1 x 100 kg)
   - Bench: 45 kg
   - Rows: 35kg
   - OHP: 30kg